Edible Gardening

 • Utilize appropriate tools and methods for harvesting to safeguard the plants health.

-Preserving Your Herbs: Drying and Freezing Techniques
+Harvesting Your Herbs: Timing and Techniques

 Preserving freshly harvested herbs enables you to enjoy their flavors and benefits throughout the year.
 Drying and freezing are common techniques for herb preservation, each best suited for specific types of herbs.